Data-driven Adaptation for Robust Bipedal Locomotion with Step-to-Step Dynamics: Online Adaptive S2S Dynamics Approximation based Control

 where $\text{Tr}()$ represents the matrix trace.
 Equivalently, the algorithm can be considered as iteratively solving an unconstrained optimization w.r.t. $\hTheta_k$ using the steepest gradient descent with the gain $\Gamma$ on the following cost function:

 where the gradient is $\nabla J = \phi_k (\phi_k^T \phi_k)^{-1} z_k-\hTheta_{k-1}^T\phi_k^T$.

 \textbf{Remark: } Many available adaptive control algorithms, such as the least-squared algorithm, solve the problem under cost functions with different formulations.
 Also, note that one could replace the vector $\phi_k$ with $\Phi_k = \in \R^{N \times q}.$ The use of $\Phi_k$ considers a horizon of data for optimization, rather than based on instantaneous cost as in \eqref{eq::PA}.
-In practice, we found that the projection algorithm presented is sufficient for different scenarios with minimal gain tuning.
+In practice, we observed similar performance for the projection algorithm (basic and orthogonalized) and the least-square algorithm (weighted and unweighted).
+The proposed framework is not sensitive to the choice of algorithm and the projection algorithm presented is sufficient for different scenarios with minimal gain tuning.